Financing Your School Year: 4 Simple Steps for Donegal Parents

 Financing Your School Year Donegal

-Even if you only invest €250 a month from when your kid is 5 years old until they turn 18, at 3% annual growth, you’ll have saved enough money to cover the cost of third-level education in Ireland.
+Even if you invest €250 a month from when your kid is 5 years old until they turn 18, at 3% annual growth, you’ll have saved a good amount to help cover the cost of third-level education in Ireland.

 3: Borrow